 International Travel Grants for Graduate Students

-Applications are now being accepted for two grants for graduate students: The International Enhancement Grant and the Pre-dissertation Travel Grant.
+KU International Affairs is now accepting applications for summer 2020 projects for both the International Enhancement Grant and the Pre-dissertation Travel Grant.

 International Enhancement Grant